Loving Leftovers: How to Use up Stale Tortilla Chips

-Chilaquiles are a terrific brunch dish, full of color, texture, and flavor.
-Simply bring salsa, black beans and corn to a simmer in a large saute pan.
-Fold in tortilla chips, make a few divots in the mix and break a large fresh egg in each divot.
+Chilaquiles is a terrific brunch dish, full of color, texture, and flavor.
+Simply bring salsa, black beans, and corn to a simmer in a large saute pan.
+Fold in tortilla chips, make a few divots in the mix, and break a large fresh egg in each divot.
 Bake, uncovered, in a preheated oven and revel in the praise and adulation.

 FitFoodieFinds presents the perfect easy baked chilaquiles with avocado crema.

 This recipe was born out of a lack of money, time, and patience (funds were short, the clock was ticking, and the kids were in the midst of a meltdown.)
 They loved it then, and 30+ years later this is still the meal that my family requests at least twice a month.

 - 1 pound dry macaroni, (my kids loved the kind shaped like wagon wheels, but any kind will do)

 - Two (15-ounce) cans chili, (use whichever type is your favorite)